Your browser does not support javascript

 What if my address, name, employment, or supervision changes during the course of my internship?

-The intern is responsible for notifying the board within 14 days of any changes in name, address, employment, or supervisor.
+The intern is responsible for notifying the Board within fourteen (14) days of any change in name, address, employment, or supervisor.

 (18VAC65-40-90)